Richard Stubbs: Career

 Public interest in Stubbs became evident when he retired from radio at the end of 1997.
 In 1998 and 1999 he had numerous corporate engagements and regularly appeared on and hosted Hey Hey It's Saturday.
 He completed a sell-out season at the Athenaeum Theatre during the Melbourne International Comedy Festival in April 1998 and had two national tours in the same year.

 Stubbs' first published book was 1998's Still Life – Thoughts of a Man Hurriedly Going Nowhere.

-Stubbs returned to radio from 2000 to 2003 on 101.1 TT FM (now known as KIIS 101.1), hosting two years in the morning shift and the third year in the 6:00–9:00 am breakfast shift.
-He also returned to live stand-up comedy, performing his Melbourne International Comedy Festival 2003 show, Richard Stubbs Comperes Le Joke.
+In 2003, he performed his Melbourne International Comedy Festival show, Richard Stubbs Comperes Le Joke.
 He then continued the festival run by selling out his Up Close show at the Gold Coast Comedy Festival and a season at Sydney's Comedy Store, together with varied corporate engagements around the country in 2003 and 2004.

+In 2016, he returned to stand-up comedy performing in venues around Australia.
+In 2017 he performed his one-man show, Richard Stubbs In Full Flight, at the Melbourne International Comedy Festival.